-As of 2016, the AIHA has published ERPG concentrations for 142 different chemicals (AIHA 2015).
-Typically the AIHA adds about 2-3 chemicals per year to its list, and modifies previously published values for another 3-5 materials.
+As of 2018, AIHA has published ERPG concentrations for 150 different chemicals (AIHA 2018).
+Typically, AIHA adds about two or three chemicals per year to its list, and modifies previously published values for another 3-5 materials.

-4.1.3 Comparisons of AEGLs, ERPGs, and other Health Criteria
+4.1.3 Comparisons of AEGLs, ERPGs, and Other Health Criteria

 As industry and federal agencies have increased emergency preparedness efforts over the last few decades, several chemical-specific health criteria levels have been developed by various groups using differing methodologies, leading to some uncertainty over which values and methods to use for emergency planning.
-Some of the criteria developed include the AEGLs and ERPGs discussed above; NIOSH's immediately dangerous to life and health (IDLH) levels; levels of concern (LOCs) developed by the EPA to evaluate releases of extremely hazardous substances (EPA 1991) and to aid consequence analyses required to comply with requirements of Section 112 R of the Clean Air Act (EPA 1996); temporary emergency exposure limits (TEELs) developed by the DOE's Subcommittee on Consequence Assessment and Protective Actions (SCAPA); and occupational health guidelines.
-The IDLH, LOC, and TEEL values are discussed briefly in this section; occupational health guidelines are not relevant to the derivation of PADs and are not further discussed, except as related to LOC levels.
+Some of the criteria developed include the AEGLs and ERPGs discussed above, NIOSH's immediately dangerous to life and health (IDLH) levels, levels of concern (LOCs) developed by the EPA to evaluate releases of extremely hazardous substances (EPA 1991) and to aid consequence analyses required to comply with requirements of Section 112 R of the Clean Air Act (EPA 1996), temporary emergency exposure limits (TEELs) developed by the DOE's Subcommittee on Consequence Assessment and Protective Actions (SCAPA) and last revised in 2016, and occupational health guidelines.
+IDLH, LOC, and TEEL values are discussed briefly in this section.
+Occupational health guidelines are not relevant to the derivation of PADs and are not further discussed, except as related to LOC levels.